sebastiano123-c/DroneIno/README.md

 Check that your pinmap corresponds to the one defined in the [pinmap](https://github.com/sebastiano123-c/DroneIno/tree/main/DroneIno/src/pinmaps) folder, otherwise change it.

 ## **Configuration**
-Take a look at the [Config.h](https://github.com/sebastiano123-c/DroneIno/tree/main/DroneIno/Config.h) file where you can adjust the PID parameters and others constants.
+Take a look at the [Config.h](https://github.com/sebastiano123-c/DroneIno/tree/main/DroneIno/Config.h) file where you can set the hardware components, the battery minimum voltage, the sensors you use and others.

 ## **Setup**
 Upload the [setup](https://github.com/sebastiano123-c/DroneIno/tree/main/Setup) sketch to your board and run it.